OPINION: Andy Vandervell shares how he feels Microsoft hit all the right notes in its recent Windows 10 event

 Microsoft’s recent history isn’t littered with success.
 Windows 8 was a panic-fuelled flop.
 Google and Android have trampled Windows Phone near to death.
 Sales of PCs have slowed to a crawl.
 Bing has burnt through billions of dollars with no discernable return.
 The Xbox One launch betrayed a tone deafness that was only remedied by a series of embarrassing but necessary about turns.
 Microsoft has lurched from one ‘crisis’ to the next like a punch-drunk boxer.
 Now it’s standing up straight and paying attention.

 Paying attention.
 That’s just the point, really.
 Many of the above failures were avoidable had Microsoft simply stopped and listened, but it was too rattled to do so.
 It tried to force a brave new world on unwilling users with Windows 8.
 It tried to bluff its way through years of catching up on mobile.
-It tried to convince Xbox gamers that they ought to be excited about TV instead of… you know, games.

 But I look at Windows 10 and I see a company actively listening in a way it hasn’t before.
 We spiked a planned feature on the things Microsoft still needed to fix in Windows 10 because it had already fixed them.
 It’s not the finished article, obviously, but Microsoft’s new attitude is reflected in the upcoming preview build of Windows 10.
 It’s listened and acted.